JoaoNt599/data-structure/README.md

 ## Search

 ### Linear Search:
-        Sequentially searches through a list of elements until the desired element is found.
+### Sequentially searches through a list of elements until the desired element is found.
-        Simple but can be inefficient for large datasets.
+### Simple but can be inefficient for large datasets.

 ### Binary Search:
-        Works only on sorted lists.
+### Works only on sorted lists.
-        Compares the target element with the middle element of the list and eliminates half of the elements in each iteration.
+### Compares the target element with the middle element of the list and eliminates half of the elements in each iteration.
-        Very efficient for large sorted datasets.
+### Very efficient for large sorted datasets.
+###
 ### Depth-First Search (DFS):
-        Used to explore graphs and trees.
+### Used to explore graphs and trees.
-        Starts at a node and explores as far as possible before backtracking.
+### Starts at a node and explores as far as possible before backtracking.
-        Can be implemented recursively.
+### Can be implemented recursively.

 ### Breadth-First Search (BFS):
-        Another algorithm for graph and tree traversal.
+### Another algorithm for graph and tree traversal.
-        Starts at a node and explores all its neighbors before moving on to the neighbors' neighbors.
+### Starts at a node and explores all its neighbors before moving on to the neighbors' neighbors.
-        Typically implemented using a queue.
+### Typically implemented using a queue.

 ### A Algorithm:*
-        Used in pathfinding problems in graphs, such as finding the shortest path from one point to another.
+### Used in pathfinding problems in graphs, such as finding the shortest path from one point to another.
-        Combines breadth-first search with a heuristic to prioritize certain paths.
+### Combines breadth-first search with a heuristic to prioritize certain paths.
-        Very efficient for pathfinding problems.
+### Very efficient for pathfinding problems.

 ### Depth-Limited Search (DLS):
-        Similar to depth-first search but limits the depth of exploration.
+### Similar to depth-first search but limits the depth of exploration.
-        Prevents problems with unlimited depth in depth-first search.
+### Prevents problems with unlimited depth in depth-first search.

 ### Bidirectional Search:
-        Conducts simultaneous searches from the initial and final states, seeking a meeting point.
+### Conducts simultaneous searches from the initial and final states, seeking a meeting point.
-        Can be more efficient in some cases compared to unidirectional search.
+### Can be more efficient in some cases compared to unidirectional search.

 ### Each search algorithm has its own strengths and weaknesses, and the choice of the best algorithm depends on the specific context of the problem being solved.

+## String

-### >>> String
+### String Search Algorithm:
+### Finding the occurrence of a pattern in a string.
+### Examples include algorithms like Naive Search, Knuth-Morris-Pratt (KMP) Algorithm, and Boyer-Moore Algorithm.

+### Longest Common Subsequence (LCS) Algorithm:
+### Finding the longest common subsequence between two sequences.
+## Can be used to compare similarities between two strings.

+### Edit Distance Algorithm:
+### Measuring the difference between two strings, represented by the minimum number of edit operations (insertion, removal, substitution) needed to convert one string into another.
+### The Wagner-Fisher algorithm is an example.

+### Rabin-Karp Algorithm:
+### Used to find patterns in text.
+### Utilizes hash functions to quickly check if a pattern occurs at a particular position in the string.

+### Knuth-Morris-Pratt (KMP) Algorithm:
+### An efficient pattern-searching algorithm.
+### Uses precomputed information about the pattern to avoid unnecessary comparisons.

+### Boyer-Moore Algorithm:
+### Another efficient pattern-searching algorithm.
+### Explores information about the last occurrence of each character in the pattern to skip sections of the input string during the search.

+## Data Compression Algorithm (e.g., Lempel-Ziv-Welch):
+## Reducing the size of a string by representing repetitions of substrings with shorter codes.
+## Used in data compression.

+## Manacher's Algorithm:
+## Finding the longest palindromic substring in a string.
+## Efficient for finding all palindromes in a string.

+## These algorithms play crucial roles in various applications, from pattern searching to data compression and natural language processing.
+The choice of the algorithm depends on the specific requirements of the problem at hand.

 ### >>> Mathematics
 ### >>> Arrays
 ### >>> Lists